Quandary Peak Counseling

 - Abrupt and extreme mood changes

 - An unstable self-image or rapid changes in identity

 - Chronic feelings of emptiness and fears of being abandoned

 - Strong sensitivity to failure and feelings of insecurity

 Relationship therapy can help you heal broken trust and improve your listening and communication skills, which can strengthen and enhance your relationships.

-Dr. Cole tailors relationship therapy to suit your needs.
-For example, when he works with couples, he meets with both partners together.
-He helps you both express your thoughts and feelings, asking questions to help you consider each other’s point of view and feelings.
-He helps you improve your listening and conflict-resolution skills.
+Your provider tailors relationship therapy to suit your needs.
+For example, when they works with couples, they meets with both partners together.
+They help you both express your thoughts and feelings, asking questions to help you consider each other’s point of view and feelings.
+They help you improve your listening and conflict-resolution skills.